-Read the recent article about Caliber and Affinity in Modern Trader magazine.
+Read the article about Caliber and Affinity in Modern Trader magazine.

-The 60-day Calibre of the NYSE continued to fall last week from 496 to 489 which means there is less diversity in the NYSE so we can expect more volatility and risk.
-The number 489 means that over the last 60 trading days the NYSE behaved as if it was made up of 489 completely independent stocks, after individual stock trends were removed.
-The current Caliber is at the 34th percentile of Calibers over the last 25 years.
+The 60-day Caliber stayed around 98 last week so the overall diversity of this market is unchanged.
+The number 98 means that over the last 60 trading days the S&P 500 behaved as if it was made up of 98 completely independent stocks.
 Higher Calibers sometimes coincided with better market conditions in the past but this might not be the case in the future.

 The correlation between a stock's return and it's Affinity rose to 0.131 last week.
 As shown on the graph below, high affinity stocks have had better returns than low affinity stocks this past year.